kyma-incubator/examples/personservice/README.md

 ![Service Provisioning Screenshot](images/serviceprovisioning5.png)

 After provisioning the service instance, you can bind itt to the personservice deployment.
-To do that, you can remain in the instances view (if you haveb't clicked anywhere ;-)).
-If you have follow the below navigation.
+To do that, you can remain in the instances view (if you haven't clicked anywhere ;-)).
+If you have, follow the below navigation.

 ![Service Binding Screenshot](images/servicebinding1.png)